Michelle Cirocco (MBA '08), 2022 W. P. Carey Hall of Fame honoree, Dean Ohad Kadan

 Michelle Cirocco, Chief Social Responsibility Officer, Televerde

-But it hasn’t been a traditional journey to ASU for Cirocco.
-“It's one that I used to be deeply ashamed of, but I’m now incredibly proud to call my own,” she says.
-“Because you see, when you ask a little girl what she wants to do when she grows up, the one thing she'll never say is, ‘I want to go to prison.’
+But it has been a different journey to ASU for Cirocco.
+"It's one that I used to be deeply ashamed of, but I'm now incredibly proud to call my own," she says.
+"Because you see, when you ask a little girl what she wants to do when she grows up, the one thing she'll never say is, 'I want to go to prison.'
 That's precisely what happened to me.
 And it could be the best thing that ever happened.
-Because when I got there, I found two things: a passion for learning and a company called Televerde that provided incarcerated women with jobs and training on the inside that led to employment and careers on the outside.”
+Because when I got there, I found two things: a passion for learning and a company called Televerde that provided incarcerated women with jobs and training on the inside that led to employment and careers on the outside."

 Cirocco's turn with Televerde